 A Better Alternative

-And if you think you are extremely fit and you really want to go for Ruinsara Tal, opt for a trek that has Ruinsara Tal in it.
+And if you think you are extremely fit and you really want to go for Ruinsara Tal, opt for a suitable trek itinerary.

 3. Extreme Exhaustion

 Ruinsara Tal comes a day after you cross Har ki Dun.
-Har Ki Dun is perched at an elevation of 11,700 ft and Ruinsara Lake is also at an elevation of 11,811 ft.
+It is perched at an elevation of 11,700 ft and Ruinsara Lake is also at an elevation of 11,811 ft.
 This means, 3 days of hiking at a high altitude, which will lead to increased exhaustion of your body.
-Not to forget that you have to trek 14km on the day of visiting Ruinsara Tal.
+Not to forget that you have to trek 14km on that day.

 For a moderate trek, this is overuse of your strength.
-“I have seen many trekkers getting really tired by the time they reach Ruinsara Tal and many even quit before that.
-“If one is to do Ruinsara Tal then Har Ki Dun must be skipped, especially if you are a less experienced or an averagely fit person,” says Nitin, our Senior Trek Leader.
+“I have seen many trekkers getting really tired by the time they reach there and many even quit before that.
+“If one is to do Ruinsara Tal then then one should skip this trek, especially if you are a less experienced or an averagely fit person,” says Nitin, our Senior Trek Leader.

 Sandeep Rawat (Operation head at Trek The Himalayas) says, “Making changes in the itinerary just for the sake of it when it may affect other trekkers is never a good idea.
 We always try to make the treks enjoyable for everyone.
 Also, when we have an alternative trek for Ruinsara Tal, adding it to another trek will be repetitive and we like to keep every trek extraordinary.”